SimonVandenhende/Awesome-Multi-Task-Learning/README.md

 ## Workshop

 I am organizing a workshop on multi-task learning at ICCV 2021.
-For more information, visit our [website](https://sites.google.com/view/deepmtlworkshop/home).
+More information can be found [here](https://sites.google.com/view/deepmtlworkshop/home).

 ## Table of Contents: